 Category archives: Startup Life

-Last fall, Joe interviewed Manu on his weekly webcast FounderLine Manu gives the history of K9 Ventures including the origin of the firm name.
-You will learn Manu’s investment focus (hint: new), his investment stage (hint: frighteningly early), teams (hint: need a builder and a ceo), direct money (hint: customers pay you), location (hint: […]Read more
+Last fall, Joe Beninato interviewed K9 Ventures founder and Chief Firestarter, Manu Kumar, on his weekly webcast FounderLine Manu talks about the history of K9 Ventures including the origin of the firm’s name.
+Joe and Manu also talk about K9 Ventures’ investment focus (hint: new technology/new market), investment stage (hint: frighteningly early), teams (hint: need a […]Read more

 If I had a hammer,I’d hammer in the morningI’d hammer in the evening,All over this land.
 So goes The Hammer Song by Pete Seeger and Lee Hays.
 Well, most VCs have just one tool in their toolbox.
 And yes, they use the tool to hammer in the morning and hammer in the evening.
 That tool […]Read more